salvois/ScatterGather/README.md

 Performance-wise, all methods of `ScatterGatherGateway` run time is proportional to the number of elements passed to that method, but irrespective of the number of elements in the whole scatter-gather operation.

-Finally, note that only one worker will be able to call the completion callback, because the `ScatterGatherGateway` will protect treat it as a critical section.
-Also note that, in case of errors during the completion callback, restarting the worker that was processing the last `Gather` will restart the completion callback (that is, the critical section is re-entrant).
+Finally, note that only one worker will be able to call the completion handler function, because the `ScatterGatherGateway` will protect treat it as a critical section.
+Also note that, in case of errors during the completion handler function, restarting the worker that was processing the last `Gather` will restart the completion handler function (that is, the critical section is re-entrant).

 Here is a complete example: